AndreaAlberti07/AndreaAlberti07/README.md

 ## Currently Working On

-I'm currently working on three projects in the fields of Financial Data Science, Computer Vision and Satellite Data Analysis.
+I'm currently working on two projects in the fields of Advanced Biomedical ML and Audio Deepfake Detection.

 ## Currently Learning

 I'm currently learning the following subjects:
-- Financial Data Science
-- Information Security
-- Satellite Data Analysis
-- Computer Vision
 - Advanced Biomedical Machine Learning
+- Deep Learning for Audio Classification

 ## Contact